JoelPicard/bachelorThesisJoelPicard/README.md

 # bachelorThesisJoelPicard
-This repository contains Joel Picard's bachelor thesis, als well as the associated raw data and programs.
+This repository contains Joel Picard's bachelor thesis "Simulating inverse condensation on a lattice in two dimensions" and the associated raw data and programmes.